 He was, except not that long before he was writing to his wife saying I don’t want some stupid war to take the life of my boy.
 So it’s hard to know, maybe he was heartfelt, I think the political and moral mind hadn’t yet caught up with technology.
 No one knew what they were sending those boys into.

-And that’s the terrible truth of the Battle of Mametz, there was a miscalculation, by senior British Army staff, of the efficacy of machine gun fire and the carnage it can cause.
+And that’s the terrible truth of the Battle of Mametz, there was a miscalculation, by senior British Army staff, of the efficacy of machine-gun fire and the carnage it can cause.

 There’s an awful moment when the Welsh were in the middle of the wood being shelled by the Germans, and then they were shelled by the British.
 In one of the historical magazines that came out just after the war [there’s an] awful piece of rewriting of history.
-In this article on Mametz they blame the Welsh, saying our Celtic brothers in their fashion, in their character were over enthusiastic and overran the bombardment, and were unfortunately… it’s all bullshit.
+In this article on Mametz, they blame the Welsh, saying our Celtic brothers in their fashion, in their character were over-enthusiastic and overran the bombardment, and were, unfortunately… it’s all bullshit.
 The whole thing was a prime example of technology and science winning over flesh and bone.

 I was talking earlier about the challenge of what to do with a First World War narrative to make it different.
 And I think our angle of entry is science.
 I worked on this other project – a libretto with the Welsh composer Mark Bowden – creating a contemporary response to Haydn’s Creation Oratorio.
 We got to spend three days in CERN [for research] and while I was there I read up on ‘The Theory of General Relativity’ and realised that it was in 1916 that Einstein’s great work reached Britain via a conduit, a Dutch physicist named Willem de Sitter.
 So while this terrible war was happening, this huge idea was going from Germany to Holland to Britain and, because of Arthur Eddington, to the wider world.
-There was this massive step forward for humanity while there was also this horrific step backward.
+There was this massive step forward for humanity while there was also this horrific step backwards.
 And Willem de Sitter became a character in this play, he provides… this broader view of time, he gives us the chance to talk about science and technology.

 I have a sense that Mametz the play will be quite epic in scale.

-I hope it is epic in its temporal scope, but then I’m also trying tell a story in an hour and a half that is intimate… I’m a firm believer that you can have spectacle [in a play], but unless you’re taking an audience on an emotional arc the play is not going to resonate with them.
+I hope it is epic in its temporal scope, but then I’m also trying to tell a story in an hour and a half that is intimate… I’m a firm believer that you can have spectacle [in a play], but unless you’re taking an audience on an emotional arc the play is not going to resonate with them.
 I hope in that [in Mametz] we get these intimate stories, both of the men who fought and the women they left behind.

 I think there’s always a danger when dramatising World War I narratives that, in attempting to ennoble the suffering of the soldiers, you end up ennobling war itself.
 How have you sought to navigate the line between commemoration and celebration?

 That’s a good question.
-I certainly want, as with Pink Mist and The Two Worlds of Charlie F, to put [the reality of war] in audience’s faces and say this is it – it’s ugly.
+I certainly won’t, as with Pink Mist and The Two Worlds of Charlie F, to put [the reality of war] in the audience’s faces and say this is it – it’s ugly.
 And some of it is inherently in the writing of Wyn Griffith and David Jones, they wrote about how ignoble war is.
 And then there’s the character of Willem de Sitter, he provokes the audience by telling them that you can’t think of the past as safe.
-Because if you have a physicist’s perspective of time, past, present and future doesn’t mean anything.
+Because if you have a physicist’s perspective of time, past, present and future don’t mean anything.
 I think that we need to feel the mistakes of the past as if we’ve just made them, because unless we do, how are we going to respond to them.